yairgd/yairgd.github.io/content/post/kalman_filter_and_stat_arbitrage.md

 ```
 {{< figure src="/post/kalman_filter_and_stat_arbitrage/x_and_y.png" title="Generated stocks X & Y" >}}

-## kalman filer
+## Kalman filer
-Istead of the typical approach to estimate beta using least squares regression, or some kind of rolling regression (to try to take account of the fact that beta may change over time).
-In this traditional framework, beta is static, or slowly changing.
+Instead of the typical approach to estimate beta using least squares regression, or some kind of rolling regression (to try to take account of the fact that beta may change over time).
+In this traditional framework, beta is static or slowly changing.
 In the Kalman framework, beta is itself a random process that evolves continuously over time, as a random walk.
-Because it is random and contaminated by noise we cannot observe beta directly, but must infer its (changing) value from the observable stock prices X and Y.
+Because it is random and contaminated by the noise, we cannot observe beta directly but must infer its (changing) value from the observable stock prices X and Y.
-Kalman filter has very complicated matematical and statistical theory behind it.
-See [here](https://www.intechopen.com/books/introduction-and-implementations-of-the-kalman-filter/introduction-to-kalman-filter-and-its-applications) for turorial.
-Kalman filter algorithm has two stategs:
+Kalman filter has very complicated mathematical and statistical theory behind it.
+See [here](https://www.intechopen.com/books/introduction-and-implementations-of-the-kalman-filter/introduction-to-kalman-filter-and-its-applications) for tutorial.
+Kalman filter algorithm has two states:
-* prediction: in this stage the algorithm will predict the next beta before it has the stocks prices.
-The preiction is at time t and based on beta values from previous times.
+* prediction: in this stage, the algorithm will predict the next beta before it has the stock prices.
+The prediction is at time t and based on beta values from previous times.
-* update: in this stage the algorithm will update the prediction of beta after it will hae the stocks  price at time t.
+* update: in this stage, the algorithm will update the prediction of beta after it has the stock price at time t.
 ```matlab
 Q=0.8
 P=1;